tedorellana/learning/SAA-C03.md

 ## Field-level encryption ##
 Allows you to enable your users to securely upload sensitive information to your web servers.
 The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack

-## AWS Transfer Family ##
-Securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.
-By configuring AWS Transfer Family SFTP endpoints, you can provide a secure and convenient way for employees to access and transfer data to and from the S3 bucket.
-Using custom identity provider options allows you to integrate with existing identity systems, and AWS Secrets Manager can be used to manage user credentials securely.

 ## Elastic Beanstalk ##
 You can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.